vnzongzna/devhelp/README.md

 # devhelp
-A real time queue to help developers an mentors in hackathons or class
+A real time queue to help developers and mentors in hackathons or class